-In the prior year, due to the construction of the new facility, management committed to a plan to sell the 1027 Sherman Avenue property in Evanston, IL.
+In 2016, due to the construction of the new facility, management committed to a plan to sell the 1027 Sherman Avenue property in Evanston, IL.
 On September 26, 2016, Y.O.U. entered into a purchase and sale agreement with an unrelated party to sell the aforementioned property.
 On December 1, 2016, the aforementioned property was sold for a sales price, net of selling costs of \$423,000.
 As of June 30, 2016, Y.O.U. wrote down the carrying value of the related land, building and building improvements to its fair value less costs to sell.
 The fair value was considered using Level 2 inputs.
-For the year ended June 30, 2016, the resulting loss on the write-down of the assets of \$99,114 is included in the accompanying statements of activities as an operating activity.
-As of June 30, 2016, the property is classified as held for sale on the accompanying statements of financial position.
+For the year ended June 30, 2016, the resulting loss on the write-down of the assets of \$99,114 was included in the statements of activities as an operating activity and the property was classified as held for sale on the statement of financial position.
 As of June 30, 2017, the Organization wrote off the remaining book value of the aforementioned property, which resulted in a gain of \$11,030.